BristolSTA/uobtheatre-api/README.md

 stop when we start deploying a version of the api.

-After starting work on a new branch your running postgres container might be different to that expected on the branch.
+After starting work on a new branch your running postgres container might be different to the schema expected on the branch.
 To fix this run `make clean-postgres-migrations`.
-This removes your current postgres container and applies the migrations already in the branch.
+This removes your current postgres container and applies the migrations already in the branch (without generating new ones).

 ## Testing :mag: